How travel contributes to climate breakdown

 How much would this help?

 Air travel accounts for around 2% of global greenhouse gas emissions.
-There are bigger issues that need addressed, but remember every choice you make does have an impact.
+There are bigger issues that need to be addressed, but remember that every choice you make has an impact.

 Has ClimateChoice helped you make changes?

 Then tweet your success story @climatechoice and we'll add it here!

 Support the people, groups and parties who prioritise the planet

 All global warming could be helped by changes to laws across the world which prioritise the planet.
 Find your local candidates who promise to prioritise the planet and support them.

 Get involved on a grassroots level with activist groups and charities trying to raise awareness.

 Become a vocal advocate of preventing climate breakdown.
 You could stand as a political candidate prioritising the planet, or join an activist group or charity.

 Why not start your own business or charity trying to fix a problem associated with climate change.